Lauren Douglass and Victoria Hinneburg led the team in kills with 16 each, while Marguerite Grubb earns her third double-double of the season.

 Texas Tech sells out two sessions as hundreds of campers attended various camps

-Jojit Coronel enters his fourth season on the Texas Tech bench and his second with the title of associate head coach after earning the promotion on March 27, 2013.
+Jojit Coronel enters his fifth season on the Texas Tech bench and his second with the title of associate head coach after earning the promotion on March 27, 2013.

 Coronel's impact has been felt on the court since arriving at Tech as part of Don Flora's inaugural staff in 2012.
-After inheriting a program that totaled just four victories in 2010, the Red Raiders have recorded 39 victories during Coronel's tenure, two shy of the school's amount from the previous six seasons.
+After inheriting a program that totaled just four victories in 2010, the Red Raiders have recorded 53 victories during Coronel's tenure, two more wins than the school earned from the previous seven seasons prior to his arrival.

 The Red Raiders finished 15-17 overall in his first season, marking the program's most wins since 2001.
 Tech also boasted the third-largest win differential (+11) in the country from the 2010 to 2011 seasons as well.

-Coronel, who is responsible for Tech's defensive adjustments during matches, helped tutor sophomore Rachel Brummitt into one of the top liberos nationally the past two seasons as she recorded 510 digs in 2012 en route to shattering the school's single-season record midway through Big 12 play.
+Coronel, who is responsible for Tech's defensive adjustments during matches, helped tutor sophomore Rachel Brummitt into one of the top liberos nationally, as she broke Tech's all-time career digs mark in just three seasons.

-Even after an impressive debut, Brummitt continued to rewrite the Tech record book in 2013, totaling a school-record 604 digs as a junior.
+Brummitt etched her name in the Tech record book in 2013, totaling a school-record 604 digs as a junior.
 She averaged 5.16 digs per set which ranked second in the Big 12 and among the top-25 liberos nationally.

-Brummitt has been honored as the Big 12 Defensive Player of the Week three times in the past two seasons while also earning All-Big 12 honorable mention accolades as a junior.
-It marked only the second time a Red Raider had received a mention on the All-Big 12 teams since 2004.
+Brummitt has been honored as the Big 12 Defensive Player of the Week five times in the past three seasons while also earning All-Big 12 honorable mention accolades as a junior and senior.

-Brummitt was also named to the AVCA All-Region teams following the season as well, becoming just the first Red Raider to do so since 2000.
+Brummitt was also named to the AVCA All-Region teams following the 2013 season as well, becoming just the first Red Raider to do so since 2000.
 She closed the year earning honorable mention All-America honors by the AVCA.
+She earned All-Region honors in 2014 as well.

 Coronel joined Flora at Tech after 11 seasons as the head coach at George Washington where he totaled a 176-153 record during his tenure, highlighted by six trips to the Atlantic-10 Championship and three 20-plus win seasons.